xirui-li/VisualThinker-R1-Zero-Development/README.md

 <img src="https://multimodal-r1.s3.us-west-1.amazonaws.com/Training_Steps.png" width="700" alt="simplelr-reaoning-intro-figure_00">
 </div>

-> Training dynamics of our [Place Holder] training starting from the Qwen-VL-2B, without SFT or reward models.
+> Training dynamics of our VisionThinker-R1-Zero training starting from the Qwen-VL-2B, without SFT or reward models.
 An aha moment and increasing response length is ever observed at a multimodal model.

 [DeepSeek R1](https://arxiv.org/abs/2501.12948) has demonstrated how Reinforcement Learning (RL) with well-designed rule-based rewards can enable a large language model to build unique reasoning capabilities autonomously.
 Since then, many researchers have attempted to extend this success to multimodal reasoning.
 However, recent efforts primarily **struggle to reproduce the increasing response length and thinking pattern** exhibited by DeepSeek R1.